![]() |

 | Rainy views, cozy camper, and the quiet satisfaction of being outdoors again. |

+The reality of those "notched days" often hides the moments we couldn't leave the driveway.
 After Cerinia’s heart surgery on December 17th of last year, we got to go home on the 23rd in time to spend Christmas and New Year’s with family.
 Everything seemed on the mend—until January 3rd, when she was emergency airlifted back to Baylor in Plano after her blood pressure dropped dangerously low and her kidneys and liver began to fail.
 We stayed at Baylor for about a week to get her fully stabilized and patched up.
 Even after returning home, we didn’t get back out camping for almost two months while staying close to specialized medical care.

 Despite all of that, we’re weekend warriors at heart.
 Every time we parked Gravity, our trusty adventure-ready camper, it felt like a small victory.
 We would hang our tacky lights, build a fire, and then take a moment to enjoy the view.
 In total, we managed 57 days and 39 nights of camping across 18 trips this year—not record-breaking, but still plenty of adventure, especially considering how much time we lost after the unexpected Baylor detour.